Alaska Labor Laws Guide

 Background check laws

 Employers in Alaska are allowed to perform background checks and are subject to the Federal Fair Credit Reporting Act.
-This law regulates information collection, accuracy, and distribution in the Consumer Financial Protection Bureau.
+This law regulates the collection, accuracy, and distribution of information by the Consumer Financial Protection Bureau.

 - School bus drivers,